rschaar-logius/testrepo/usecase4_description.md

 This response contains an Access Token, specific to the requested authorization.
 The client receives and validates the Access Token and can use the Access Token to send requests to the Service API.

 ### Step 7.
-Resource Request(s)
+Resource Request(s) and Resource Response
 The Client can now send (a) request(s) to the Service, on behalf of its User.
 It does so by sending requests to the Resource Server, along with the Access Token.
-The contents and protocol of the Resource Requests are out of scope of this profile.

-### Step 8.
-Resource Response
 The Resource Server uses the Access Token for its access control decision and any customization of the service or data for the User, if applicable.
 The Resource Server responds based on these decisions to the Client.
 The Client can inform an interact with the User based on the information received from the Resource Server.
-The contents and protocol of the Resource Response are out of scope of this profile.
+The contents and protocol of the Resource Request and Resource Response are out of scope of this profile.